MohammadMuntasir/DalhousieCapstone_Winter2026/README.md

 Some precautions:
   - While uploading the code to ESP32 make sure "Partition Scheme" is set to "No OTA(2MB APP/ 2MB FATFS)".
 It done through Arduino IDE Tools drop down menu.
-  - Make sure SD card is formatted to "FAT32"
+  - Make sure SD card is formatted to "FAT32".
-  - Arduino IDE
+  - Make sure proper USB driver is downloaded to upload code into ESP32.